GreedyKomodoDragon/Kontroler/ui/README.md

-# KubeConductor UI
+# Kontroler UI

-KubeConductor UI is a project aimed at providing a user interface the KubeConductor Operator that is used to create and manage cronjobs.
+Kontroler UI is a project aimed at providing a user interface the Kontroler Operator that is used to create and manage cronjobs.

 ## State

-Like the rest of the KubeConductor Project, it is very much in a working-progress state and should not be used in production.
+Like the rest of the Kontroler Project, it is very much in a working-progress state and should not be used in production.

 ## Features Planned